tylerpierce683/cs408-letter-format/README.md

 ## Task 5 - Running Grading Scripts

 For each lab you will be given a set of grading scripts that you should run.
-These scripts are [QUnit](https://qunitjs.com/intro/#in-the-browser) tests that are run in the browser.
+These scripts are written in [QUnit](https://qunitjs.com/intro/#in-the-browser) and must be run in the browser context.
 All you have to do is uncomment them and they will run automatically!
 You can debug your unit tests just like any other Javascript program as shown in Task 2.

 ```html
 <!doctype html>